1948 Jhalawan rebellion

+In July 1948, Agha Abdul Karim, brother of the Khan of Kalat, Ahmad Yar Khan, instigated a rebellion in the Jhalawan region against the Pakistani government in response to the Khan's signing of Kalat's instrument of accession to Pakistan.
+It was the first instance of the insurgency in Balochistan.

+Karim formed the Dosht-i Jhalawan militia of about 1,000 militants and captured Jhalawan for a while.
+However, Pakistani forces quickly recaptured the fallen territory and Karim fled into neighbouring Afghanistan.
+He was later arrested by Pakistani authorities.

 Background

 Balochistan contained a Chief Commissioner's province and four princely states under the British Raj.
 The province's Shahi Jirga and the non-official members of the Quetta Municipality opted for Pakistan unanimously on 29 June 1947.
-Three of the princely states, Makran, Las Bela and Kharan, acceded to Pakistan in 1947 after independence.
+Three of the princely states, Makran, Lasbela and Kharan, acceded to Pakistan in 1947 after independence.
 The ruler of the fourth princely state, the Khan of Kalat, Ahmad Yar Khan, who used to call Jinnah his 'father', declared Kalat's independence as this was one of the options given to all of the 535 princely states by British Prime Minister Clement Attlee.

 Conflict

 Kalat finally acceded to Pakistan on 27 March 1948 after the 'strange help' of All India Radio and a period of negotiations and bureaucratic tactics used by Pakistan.
-The signing of the Instrument of Accession by Ahmad Yar Khan, led his brother, Prince Abdul Karim, to revolt against his brother's decision in July 1948.
+The signing of the Instrument of Accession by Ahmad Yar Khan, led his brother, Agha Abdul Karim, to revolt against his brother's decision in July 1948.
 Princes Karim Khan and Muhammad Rahim refused to lay down their arms and led the Dosht-e Jhalawan (numbering around 1000 militants) in unconventional attacks on the army.

-Battle of Jhalawan
+Capture of Jhalawan

 The Baloch militants captured the area of Jhalawan and used it as a base to stage further operations against Pakistani armed forces; after an offensive Pakistani forces were able to recapture this area.
 The militants suffered heavy casualties and were demoralised which ultimately contributed to their surrender.

 Foreign involvement

-Prince Karim Khan and some other Baloch separatist leaders such as Qadir Bakhsh Nizamani, Muhammad Hussain Anqa, Malik Saeed Dehwar, and Moulvi Muhammad Afzal, went to Afghanistan in May 1948, to obtain material and financial support from the Afghan government and the Soviet Union, but they failed to obtain any financial or military assistance although Prince Abdul Karim was granted refuge in Afghanistan Afghan government wanted to rather annex Balochistan as it was in desperately in need of a sea port.
+Prince Karim Khan and some other Baloch separatist leaders such as Qadir Bakhsh Nizamani, Muhammad Hussain Anqa, Malik Saeed Dehwar, and Moulvi Muhammad Afzal, went to Afghanistan in May 1948, to obtain material and financial support from the Afghan government and the Soviet Union, but they failed to obtain any financial or military assistance although Agha Abdul Karim was granted refuge in Afghanistan.
+The Afghan government wanted to rather annex Balochistan as it was in desperately in need of a sea port.
 Prince Karim failed to get any support from the Afghan government and the local Balochs, who were not interested in rebelling against the government of Pakistan.